VirusTotal/yara-x/site/content/docs/intro/yara_vs_yara-x.md

 }
 ```

 The rule above is very slow in YARA.
-In fact, YARA complains about it with
+In fact, YARA complains about this rule
-warning like this:
+with a warning like:

 ```
 warning: rule "bitcoin_address" in bitcoin.yar(3): string "$btc" may slow down scanning